zhufamily/SqlServerCustomBinding/SqlServerCustomBinding/ReadMe.md

     return new OkObjectResult("All good!");
 }
 ```
 You can use input / output binding to read / write data from Sql Server or whatever you can do with SqlConnection.
+For more SQL Server related information, please refer to https://docs.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient?view=sqlclient-dotnet-standard-4.1.

 ## License